Damiennsoh/Control_Statements_-if-elif-else-/README.md

 This is a python program that uses control statements such as if, elif and the else statements to control the flow of a program.
 It uses the Boolean values of True or False to make decisions regarding the flow of the program.

 ## Installation:
-* With installation, kindly refer to it's usage, it is the same procedure.
-It does not have any traditional mode of installation.
+* The program does not have any traditional mode installation.
+Kindly refer to it's usage under the usage section.

 ## User Story
 * This program will be used to validate that a user inputs at least two names when asked to enter their full name.